 Do you have a damaged, dingy, old, or worn-out acrylic or fiberglass tub or shower and are not sure whether to repair it or replace it?
-Well, you are not alone, but the good news is that here in this article you will have the answer.
+Well, you are not alone, but the good news is that here in this article you will find the answers, to if not all at least most of your questions.

 Over the years plastic (acrylic or fiberglass) tubs, plastic (acrylic or fiberglass) shower pans, and shower stalls develop problems of multiple nature.
 The main ones are cracks, holes, chips, scratches, stains, discoloration, and dull surfaces.